omokeri/nd_olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

     * &nbsp;```dependencies```

-      This directory contains libraries that are used by the build.
+      This directory contains libraries that are used by the build in the form of a file repository.

     * &nbsp;```doc```